 The consequences of fast fashion

 Unfortunately the globalisation of the fashion industry has had a fairly devastating impact on the face of our planet today.
+Many of us who love our clothes are completely oblivious to the dark side of the fashion industry.
 For starters there’s the fact that seemingly innocuous ‘natural’ fibres such as conventional cotton can account for just 2.4% of the world’s land and yet 24% of the world’s insecticides.

 Or the fact that cheap clothing is now more readily available than ever before; contributing to a disposable fashion culture where 30% of our clothes are discarded after just one wear.
 Australians alone send $500 million worth of clothing and textiles to landfill every year.